 It will take nearly 10 minutes to complete the download process.
 The Auto-lock not working problem will go away after the repairing process.

-Actually, most tutorials are covered in this article to help users fix the issue of iPhone Auto Lock not working.
-Thanks a lot for going through this article and hope that these solutions will help you resolve it.
-And you are welcome to drop your comments below if you have any other issues that you are encountering or have any other better solutions.
+Thanks a lot for going through this article and hope that these solutions will help you resolve the issue of iPhone Auto Lock not working.
+You are welcome to drop your comments below if you have any other better solutions or you have any other issues on your iPhone/iPad.

 By Joan J. Mims